demantz/RFAnalyzer/Readme.md

 * Averaging
 * Setting the frame rate either to a fixed value or to automatic control
 * Activate logging and showing the log file
+* (new) Demodulate nFM, wFM and AM
+* Adjust squelch and channel width
+* Change the proportion of spectrum and waterfall

 Testet Devices